Resource-efficient quantum correlation measurements via multicopy neural network methods: Methods

 \subsubsection{SHAP analysis for optimal measurement selection}

-A key innovation in our strategy is the systematic identification of optimal measurement configurations using SHAP (SHapley Additive exPlanations) analysis.
+A key innovation in our strategy is the systematic identification of optimal measurement configurations using SHAP analysis.
 This procedure demonstrated that only five key projections are required for precise quantum correlation measurements, which significantly reduces experimental overhead.
 In our work, SHAP analysis quantifies how much influence each measurement configuration has on the value of quantum correlations.
 The SHAP value of a feature (measurement configuration) $j$ is calculated as~\cite{lundberg2017unifiedapproachinterpretingmodel}:

-where $\phi_j$ represents the SHAP value of feature $j$, quantifying its contribution to the model's prediction.
-Here, $F$ is the set of all measurement configurations, and $f_S$ is the model's prediction when the subset $S$ of measurements is used, $f_S(\emptyset)$ is the prediction without configuration $j$

-Intuitively, SHAP calculates the average marginal contribution of a particular measurement configuration over all possible combinations of other configurations.
-Fig.~\ref{fig:SHAP} shows SHAP values for thr negativity and Bell's nonlocality measure.
-We clearly see which measurements have the greatest impact on prediction accuracy.